Earn Your Master of Dispute Resolution (MDR) Online from Pepperdine Caruso Law

 Mediator as a Job Title vs. Mediation as a Skill Set

-In the past, settlement efforts for litigated cases have been limited to a judge’s decision.
-Now, more and more individuals are deciding to settle their legal disputes outside the courtroom through a type of alternative dispute resolution called mediation.
-This type of dispute resolution involves mediators who facilitate negotiations between disputing parties and reach a solution.
+More and more individuals are deciding to settle their legal disputes outside the courtroom through mediation.
+This type of dispute resolution involves mediators who facilitate negotiations between disputing parties.

-The disputing parties, occasionally by recommendation of a judge, typically select a mediator who is a lawyer or retired judge, often members of the state bar, with expertise in the issue at hand.
-As a result, it is unlikely that students will complete the program and pursue a career as a mediator for litigated cases.
+The disputing parties, occasionally by recommendation of a judge, typically select a mediator who is a lawyer or retired judge and often a member of the state bar.
+As a result, it is unlikely that students will complete the program and become a mediator for litigated cases.
 Instead, the program will help students learn mediation as a problem-solving skill set rather than as a job title.

-Mediation is an invaluable skill that is common among top leaders and allows them to effectively manage conflicts and solve issues that arise in the workplace.
-The program provides the mediation skills that are important for those who:
+Mediation skills are common among top leaders and allow them to manage conflicts and solve issues in the workplace.
+The program provides mediation skills needed for those who:

 Are motivated to improve change management processes and overall communication within their organization.

 Want to become a more effective manager of employees.